50 Ways To Always Be Happy

 22. Regular check-ups and well-care

 When we're too afraid or too busy to go to the doctor, we're creating a subtle layer of stress and potentially harming our health.
-Taking care of our bodies is part of loving ourselves, and self-love is imperative for a happy life.
+Taking care of our bodies is part of loving ourselves, and self-love is imperative to yourself happy in life.

 23. Put relationships before work